1984 Orange Bowl: Nebraska

 Nebraska entered the game ranked first in both major polls, with a 12–0 record, having steamrolled just about every opponent on the 1983 schedule, except for close road wins at Oklahoma State (14–10) and at Oklahoma (28–21).
 The Huskers were led by "Triplets" Heisman Trophy winning I-back Mike Rozier, future NFL #1 draft pick Irving Fryar at wingback and with All-American quarterback and Heisman finalist Turner Gill calling the signals, the Huskers of 1983 were a formidable outfit, averaging 52 points a game.
 They rolled up tallies of 84–13, 72–29, 69–19, 67–13 and 63–7 against Minnesota, Iowa State, Colorado, Kansas, and Syracuse, respectively.
 In the third quarter against Colorado, Nebraska managed to score seven touchdowns in 12 minutes.

 They did have notable weaknesses, however.
 They had a fairly mediocre defense that was vulnerable to the pass, especially across the middle of the field, owing to the fact the Big Eight was dominated by run-oriented offenses, notably Oklahoma's wishbone.
 Nebraska also had a fairly average kicking game.
 Both of these weaknesses would haunt the Cornhuskers on the night.

 Nebraska was appearing in their tenth Orange Bowl, and third consecutive.

 Miami

-Miami came in the quiet achiever, having been blown out 28–3 by Florida in their opening game and thought by many to be not much of a challenge to the Cornhuskers.
-Nevertheless, they had won 10 straight games following their opening defeat, to emerge as a solid #5 in the AP poll, and fourth in the UPI poll.
+Miami entered having been outscored 28–3 by Florida in their opening game.
+They won 10 games following their opening defeat, emerging as fifth in the AP poll, and fourth in the UPI poll.
 They were led by redshirt freshman quarterback Bernie Kosar, who had completed 61.5 percent of his passes for 2,328 yards and 15 touchdowns and had started all 11 games.
-Miami had a very good defense.
-In fact, their defense was the 2nd best in the nation, in scoring defense (9.6 points per game) and in total defense (259.4 yards per game).
+Miami had a notably good defense, being ranked second in the nation in scoring defense (9.6 points per game) and in total defense (259.4 yards per game).